MicrosoftDocs/customer-insights/ci-docs/create-environment.md

 By saving data to Azure Data Lake Storage, you agree that data will be transferred to and stored in the appropriate geographic location for that Azure storage account.
 This location may differ from where data is stored in Dynamics 365 Customer Insights.
 Learn more at the [Microsoft Trust Center](https://www.microsoft.com/trust-center).

 > [!NOTE]
 > Customer Insights currently supports the following:
-> - Ingested entities from Power BI dataflows that are stored in a Microsoft Dataverse-managed Data Lake.
 > - Azure Data Lake Storage accounts from the same Azure region that you selected when creating the environment.
 > - Azure Data Lake Storage accounts that are Gen2 and have *hierarchical namespace* enabled.
 Azure Data Lake Gen1 storage accounts are not supported.